 They carried placards that read, “Away with Afrikaans”, “Amandla awethu” (“Power to the people”) and “Free Azania” (“Free South Africa”), and sang the hymn Nkosi Sikelel’ iAfrika (God Bless Africa), now the basis for the national anthem of democratic South Africa.

 In the early 1990s, the Hector Pieterson Memorial was erected on Khumalo Street in Soweto, not far from where Pieterson was shot, commemorating all those who died or were injured that day and June 16 became the National Youth Day public holiday.
-On June 16 2002, the Hector Pieterson Museum opened next to the memorial.
+On June 16, 2002, the Hector Pieterson Museum opened next to the memorial.
 Dedicated to preserving the memory of the 1976 uprising and the events surrounding it, the museum contains a moving collection of oral testimonies, pictures, audiovisual displays and historical documents relating to the events of 1976.
 The exhibits also provide background to the reasons for the protests while illustrating what happened in their aftermath.
 Together with the memorial, the museum commemorates those who died in the uprisings, and celebrates the students’ role in the struggle for freedom.
+The monument and memorial have been included in Soweto tours and are among the top tourist attractions in South Africa.